MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-vm-tutorial-5.md

   -o tsv)
 ```

 Use the public IP object ID to look up the public IP address and store it in a shell variable.
-The subnet ID was used to demonstrate how to query and store multiple values in the Azure CLI, it will not be needed for the rest of the tutorial.
+The subnet ID was used to demonstrate how to query and store multiple values in the Azure CLI.
+Therefore, it isn't be needed for the rest of the tutorial.

 ```azurecli
 vmIpAddress=$(az network public-ip show --ids $ipId \